 Allspice Dram is a rum-based liqueur infused with allspice and blended with simple syrup.
 It’s lovely to drink on it’s own but it’s especially good for making tiki cocktails and winter weather adult beverages.

-I first made allspice dram for a Christmas cocktail party I was hosting back in 2014.
-I set up a make-your-own cocktail bar with a dozen or so recipes for winter-friendly cocktails (check the original menu down below!).
+I first made Allspice Dram for a Christmas Cocktail party I was hosting back in 2014.
+I set up a make-your-own cocktail bar with a dozen or so recipes for winter-friendly cocktails (check out the original menu down below!).
 While researching cocktail recipes, I kept coming across allspice dram as an ingredient in some of them.
 I searched liquor stores in four states but couldn’t find any allspice dram for sale.
 Luckily, it’s super easy to make at home!

 The down-and-dirty recipe for Allspice Dram is to crush up 1/4 cup whole allspice berries and steep them with 1 cup of rum for about a week.
 Strain the dram then mix it with a brown sugar simple syrup.
 Chill over night and enjoy.